Volunteer staff trainer for the Big Canoe Animal Rescue, a no-kill shelter located near Jasper, Georgia.

 Certified Professional Dog Trainers have earned this credential by demonstrating their knowledge and experience in dog training.
 A Certified Professional Dog Trainer stays informed of current knowledge in the field, is familiar with the latest, most effective training techniques and equipment, and adheres to a strict code of ethics.
 Doris became certified in March 2007.

-Doris Dressler, CPDT-KA*, has over 18 years experience training dogs.
+Doris Dressler, CPDT-KA*, has over 20 years of experience training dogs.
 As a Canine Assistants staff trainer, she trained and placed over fifty assistance dogs for adults and children with physical disabilities and seizure disorders.
 She did extensive work with their local volunteer program and has spoken nationally to raise awareness about service dogs.
 As Canine Assistants After Care Coordinator, she worked with existing service dog teams addressing behavior issues and providing training assistance.

 Doris enjoys doing agility, noseworks, rally obedience and dock diving with her own dog Drop, a Labrador Retriever.
 Drop has also earned his NTD (Novice Trick Dog) title and ITD (Intermediate Trick Dog) title.